CodeToCommunicate/CoCoLessons/08_git_part_2.md

 And there's an endless amount of things you can do with them.
 One of the most important functions of _git_ is the control of branches to achieve a better development of our project.
-The _branches_ help us have multiple versions of an project organized.
+The _branches_ help us have multiple versions of a project in an organized format.

 In general, a new branch is a bifurcation of the state of project that creates a new path for the evolution of it.